hpassow/jekyll-base/_posts/2018-06-12-Netlify-Exercise.markdown

 I found Netlify to be super easy to use.
 I started out doing web sites in vim/Notepad and my current site is WordPress.
 I haven't really done a good deal in between, and I haven't had need to play with anything more technical on the web development front.
 I was really impressed with how super easy it was to deploy.

 I chose Jekyll because it was highly rated.
 Knowing I don't know a good deal about how this is deployed, something highly rated will generally tend to have fewer bugs on the whole.
-The only problem I encountered during setup was with that, not with Netlify.  *Sheepish look* I didn't realize that a double space was a line break, and I've been doing a double space after a period forever.
-That was solved with Google.
+The only problem I encountered during setup was with that, not with Netlify.
+I was mostly making it too hard on myself.
+I didn't realize that regular HTML code would work, and I was having issues with formatting and line breaks.  *Sheepish look* That was solved with Google.

+I also had to stop myself from changing the theme around too much and customizing the site.
+It's an aesthetics thing.

 <i>Provide a link to documentation for a technical/developer-focused product, which you think are well done, and briefly explain why you think they are well done.</i>

+Easy.  <a href="http://developer.mailchimp.com/documentation/mailchimp/">http://developer.mailchimp.com/documentation/mailchimp/</a> - seriously, MailChimp should be the guiding star of all documentation everywhere.
+If they've documented it, it's there.
+If they haven't documented it, it might also be there.
+Beautifully laid out, tons of information, and not at all counter-intuitive.

 <i>Why do you think SSL/HTTPS is important?</i>